moranjohn-95/budget-planner/README.md

 - Commands use the session email by default as this is better practice then a user having to constantly confirm who they are.

 ### App flow logic
+The below diagram shows how the app works from start to finish.
+You open the budget planner and either sign up or log in.
+After a successful login, the app retains the user information so you don’t need to enter your email again.
+From there you can choose commands like adding a transaction, listing transactions, setting or listing goals, checking budget status (with psotive/negative differences), viewing a summary, or changing your password.
+You can also show the menu, log out to end your session, or exit to close the terminal.
+If you are an editor, you also get extra options like listing users and setting roles, and you can act on another user’s data when needed.

 ![App Flow Logic](assets/images/design/app-flow-logic.png)